 - 2.1 North Tyneside is one of five metropolitan districts that comprise the County of Tyne and Wear.
-It covers an area of 8,367 hectares and has a growing population of around 203,000.
+It covers an area of 8,367 hectares and has a population of around 209,000 which is expected to increase by 4.56% by 2030.
 North Tyneside has met the challenge of regional decline and deprivation by rebuilding and stabilising communities.
 New high-tech industries have been attracted to the area and shipbuilding and the marine industry have made a partial revival.
-There are around 97,000 households in the Borough. - 2.2 The late night economy of the Borough is principally centred around the Whitley Bay and Tynemouth areas where a number of late night establishments are situated.
-Activity is also centred on restaurants, pubs and takeaway establishments in areas such as North Shields and Wallsend.
+There are around 100,048 households in the Borough. - 2.2 Within the Northeast, there are almost 8,000 premises which are licensed to sell alcohol and it is the region with one of the highest outlet densities in England.
+The late-night economy of North Tyneside is principally centred around the Whitley Bay and Tynemouth areas where a number of late-night establishments are situated.
+Activity is also centred on restaurants, pubs, and takeaway establishments in areas such as North Shields and Wallsend.
 These activities support the cultural diversity of the Borough and contribute to its economy.
-However they may also have a negative impact in some areas where late night noise and crime and disorder can affect residents. - 2.3 Each area of the Borough has its own character and challenges.
-Applicants are expected to demonstrate knowledge of their local area when describing the steps they intend to take to promote the licensing objectives.
+However, they may also have a negative impact in some areas where late night noise and crime and disorder can affect residents. - 2.3 Each area of the Borough has its own character and challenges.
+Applicants are expected to demonstrate knowledge of their local area when describing the steps, they intend to take to promote the licensing objectives.